 Over 30 years ago, in 1986, the U.S. Supreme Court ruled that sexual harassment is a form of sexual discrimination.
 From that time forward, employers have sought to mitigate their liability and damages with respect to sexual harassment scandals in their workplace.
 However, over three decades later, the approach to sexual harassment in the workplace has not changed that much, and the number of sexual harassment suits remains just as high.
+Abuse still exists even in this new online workplace era.

 Definition of Sexual Harassment